Gurmukh300/data-processing/README.md

 # Data Processing

-A web application for processing CSV and displaying data, featuring Pandas data type inference and conversion on the Django backend and a React frontend for user interaction.
+A web application for processing CSV and displaying data, featuring Pandas data type inference and conversion on the Django backend and a React with Tailwind frontend for user interaction.

 ## Getting Started